bulletmark/mpr/README.md

 implemented.

 You can not define shortcuts/macros with mpr, although all the standard macros within mpremote are available in mpr.
+Of course you can create standard shell based aliases and/or scripts invoking mpr if you want.

 The `mip` command in mpremote currently only offers an `install` sub-command but `mpr` also offers a `list` sub-command which fetches all